 During this panel discussion, the speakers will provide information regarding:

-- The Pennsylvania Peer Support Coalition: their mission/vision, role, current and future work to help expand, strengthen and advocate for peer support service within Pennsylvania.
+- The Pennsylvania Peer Support Coalition's mission/vision, role, and current and future work to help expand, strengthen and advocate for peer support service within Pennsylvania.

-- Recovery Insight (Jessica Sprout): a realistic look into the roles and duties of a Certified Peer Specialist (CPS) and CPS Supervisor; the importance and positive impact of the work; areas in which peer support services need to be expanded and strengthened.
+- Recovery Insight, Inc. will share a realistic look into the roles and duties of a Certified Peer Specialist (CPS) and CPS Supervisor, the importance and positive impact of the work, and areas in which peer support services need to be expanded and strengthened.

-- Office of Mental Health and Substance Abuse Services: information on current initiatives and work being completed at the State level to continue to advocate for, expand, and strengthen peer services.
+- The Office of Mental Health and Substance Abuse Services will share information on current work being completed to continue to advocate for, expand, and strengthen peer services.

-This discussion will cover the areas of, but not limited to: qualifications, training, and expansion of services by adding family peer support services and offering endorsement/skill enhancement training.
+This discussion will cover the qualifications, training, and expansion of services by adding family peer support services, offering endorsement/skill enhancement training, and others.

 Copyright © 2024 Every Day Lives Conference - All Rights Reserved.